1. Home

 September 15, 1858: Third Debate, Jonesboro, Illinois

 Lincoln kept his temper in check.
-He articulated his belief that the nation's founders had been opposed to the spread of slavery into new territories, as they were anticipating "its ultimate extinction."
+He articulated his belief that the nation's founders had been opposed to the spread of enslavement into new territories, as they were anticipating "its ultimate extinction."

 September 18, 1858: Fourth Debate, Charleston, Illinois